Blue Cheese vs Camembert Cheese

 Milk Type and Treatment

-Blue Cheese is made with cow, goat, or sheep milk.
+Blue Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
 Camembert Cheese is made with cow milk.

 Rind and Rennet Type